fsanzl/libEscansion/README.md

 ### 1.0.0pre5 (5/07/2023)

-- Solved bug with less syllables than expected
+- Solved bug with fewer syllables than expected

 ### 1.0.0pre4 (20/06/2023)

-- Rules diphthong vs perception for tripthong
+- Rules diphthong vs perception for triphthong

 ### 1.0.0pre2 (17/04/2023)

 - Solved diaereses identification issue

 ### 1.0.0pre1

+- Initial arrangement of the directory tree, metadata, &c. to make the mess more presentable in public

 ## How to cite libEscansión
 Authors of scientific papers including results generated using libEscansión are encouraged to cite the following paper.